Anna Platen

 Anna Platen (born 15 April 1995, Dormagen) is a German actress and model.

 Early life and education

 Anna Platen studied theatre at the Otto-Falckenberg-Schule in Munich, and was part of several theatre productions at the Münchner Kammerspiele and at the Düsseldorfer Schauspielhaus.
 Since 2018 she has worked on German TV and movie productions as well as international projects.

 Anna Platen speaks German, English, Hebrew and French.
-She lives in Los Angeles.
+She lives in New York.